voltrondata-labs/ursabot/README.md

 consuming, so ursabot ships docker images for reusability.

 There is a small docker utility in `ursabot.docker` module to define hierachical images.
+It uses a DSL implemented in python instead of plain Dockerfiles.
 A small example to demonstrate it:

 ```python
 from ursabot.docker import DockerImage, ImageCollection